DrakirL/DrakirL.github.io/p10/class/bard.md

 ### Level 1: Bard Subclass
 You choose a Bard Subclass and gain its Level 1 Features.

-### Level 2: Jack of All Trades
+### Level 2: Versatile Virtuoso/Untapped Potential?
-Use Magic Skill in place of other checks, setting a "Minimum Skill Value"?
-Too powerful?
-Not Relevant? <br>
-Gain 1 Skill point, learn 1 Spell, and gain Training?
+After you finish a Rest, you may replace one of the Spells you know with a different Spell of the same Rank.

 ### Level 2: Song of Rest?
-During a Rest, you may soothe or entertain your party through some form of performance. <br>
+During a Rest, you may soothe your party through some form of artistry or entertainment.
+(PHRASING?) <br>
 After you finish the Rest, you and each creature who enjoyed your performance may roll your Flair Die and add it to their Rest HP.

 ### Level 3: Subclass Feature
 You gain the Level 3 Feature of your chosen Bard Subclass. <br>
 In addition, your Flair Die is now a d6.

 ### Level 4: Jack of All Trades?
-???
+Magical Secrets?
+Gain 1 Skill point, learn 1 Spell, and gain Training? <br>

 ### Level 5: Subclass Feature
 You gain the Level 5 Feature of your chosen Bard Subclass. <br>
 In addition, your Flair Die is now a d8.

-### Level 6: Magical Secrets/Untapped Potential/Improvise/Versatile Virtuoso?
+### Level 6: Jack of All Trades?
+Magical Secrets?
 After you finish a Rest, you may replace one of the Spells you know with a different Spell of the same Rank.

 ### Level 7: Subclass Feature
 You gain the Level 7 Feature of your chosen Bard Subclass. <br>
 In addition, your Flair Die is now a d10.

 ### Level 8: Jack of All Trades?
+Magical Secrets?
 ???

 ### Level 9: Subclass Feature
 You gain the Level 9 Feature of your chosen Bard Subclass. <br>
 In addition, your Flair Die is now a d12.

-### Level 10: Improved Magical Secrets/Untapped Potential/Improvise/Versatile Virtuoso?
+### Level 10: Improved Versatile Virtuoso?
+Jack of All Trades?
+Magical Secrets?
 Something Else?
 ???

 ## Bard Subclass: College of Lore/Eloquence/Culture?